Improvements are coming to the Outlook.com web experience but your password, login, and data won't change.

 In your inbox, click New.

-Click the down arrow next to the From address.
+Click the down arrow next to account name in the top left corner.

 Choose the address from which to send the mail.